arthurdouillard/hugo-website/content/post/deep-learning-scaling.md

 often depend on *epiphany* and *serendipity*.

-In order to harness the power of *big data* (more data, more computation power, etc.) models should not be designed to reduce error rate of a few epsilon on Imagenet but be designed to be better with more data.
+In order to harness the power of *big data* (more data, more computation power, etc.) models should not be designed to reduce error rate of an epsilon on Imagenet but be designed to be better with more data.

 Baidu Research introduce a **power-law expononent**, that measure the *steepness*